Sonoco sales fall on weak consumer packaging business

-Packaging material maker Sonoco Products Co (SON.N) posted lower-than-expected quarterly sales due to weakness in its consumer packaging business.
+July 19 Packaging material maker Sonoco Products Co posted lower-than-expected quarterly sales due to weakness in its consumer packaging business.

 The weak second-quarter results forced the company to cut the top end of its full-year base earnings forecast to between $2.34 and $2.39 per share, down from between $2.34 and $2.44 per share earlier.